praxis/praxis/reference/plugins.md

 Plugins provide a means to cleanly add new functionality to Praxis, either by extending the core classes with additional features, or by registering callbacks to run during request handling.

-Presently, extensions to the following classes are supported by the plugin loader, along with the primary reason to extend them:
+For example, extensions to the core classes might include:

- * `ResourceDefinition`, and `ActionDefinition`: additional DSL methods, e.g. `ActionDefinition#requires_authentication` directive that specifies that the action requires an authenticated user.
+ * Adding a `requires_authentication` directive to `ActionDefinition` to specify specify that the action requires an authenticated user.
- * `Request`: encapsulate access to the Rack environment hash. e.g., a `Request#current_user` method that returns a `User` instance for the current logged-in user.
+ * Encapsulate access to the information about the currently logged-in user with a `Request#current_user` method that might return a `User` object.
- * `Controller`: additional logic, and filters on actions. e.g., a `before :action` filter to verify the user's authentication for every request.
+ * Inject a `before :action` filter into every `Controller` to perform authentication.

 ### Anatomy of a Plugin